DanSimonet/Dark-Side-Networks/README.md

 ## References

 The inspiration, theory, and code for the following project comes from the highly active [Psychosystems](http://psychosystems.org/) group.
-Notable citations and references with regard to personality and psychopathology constructs as networks of mutually reinforcing behaviors include:
+Notable citations and and methodological tutorials with regard to personality and psychopathology constructs as networks of mutually reinforcing behaviors include:

 - [Borsboom, D., & Cramer, A. O. (2013).
 Network analysis: an integrative approach to the structure of psychopathology.
 Annual review of clinical psychology, 9, 91-121.](https://www.ncbi.nlm.nih.gov/pubmed/23537483)